samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Set up deployment target as cloudrun for production hosting
 - ✅ Updated port configuration for Replit deployment (5000)
 - ✅ Database configured and working with Neon PostgreSQL
+- ✅ Fixed Render deployment Vite module error by moving Vite to production dependencies
+- ✅ Updated render.yaml to use Node.js environment instead of Docker
+- ✅ Created render-build.sh script for proper build process on Render
-- ✅ Ready for one-click deployment via Replit's deploy button
+- ✅ Ready for deployment on Render, Replit, and other platforms

 ## Previous Changes
 - ✅ Successfully migrated from Replit Agent to Replit environment